drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/README.md

 - **45° stubs**: Traces exit pads at 45° angles to reach channel positions
 - **Collision detection and resolution**: Detects collisions and reassigns layers to resolve them
 - **Edge pair handling**: Pairs on BGA edges route directly outward
-- **Alternate channel fallback**: When a channel is blocked, uses neighboring channels in the opposite direction
+- **Alternate channel fallback**: When a channel is blocked, tries the one neighboring channel on the opposite side of the pad
+- **Jogged route support**: When both primary and alternate channels are blocked, moves conflicting routes to a farther channel using a jogged path (45° stub → vertical/horizontal jog → farther channel)
 - **Escape rebalancing**: Optional rebalancing spreads exits evenly around chip perimeter for easier routing
 - **Incremental fanout**: With `--check-for-previous`, skips already-fanned-out pads and avoids occupied channels
+- **Graceful failure handling**: Reports nets that cannot be routed without conflicts and removes them from output

 ### Example Output